PluseLin/HRCA-for-Multi-Choice-MRC/README.md

 * The number of layers of HRCA and HRCA+ are 4.
 * Currently the code is using HRCA+,if you want to use HRCA,just modify line 70 in 'run_multiple_choice.py'
-* Some of requirement in requirement is not used,however I fail to check them out,so if you meet failure in pip installing,perhaps you could try to DELETE it in 'requirements.txt'.
+* Some python packages in 'requirements.txt' are not used,however I did not check them out,so if you meet failure in pip installing,perhaps you could try to DELETE it in 'requirements.txt'.
-* I do not use fp16 because I failed to install nvidia apex.If you want to use fp16,please refer to the REAMDE of `https://github.com/pfZhu/duma_code`.
+* I do not use fp16 because I failed to install nvidia apex.If you want to use fp16,please refer to the REAMDE.md of `https://github.com/pfZhu/duma_code`.

 ## 4.Results of my implement

 * It's pity that my results are not as good as the results of the paper,which I think is because the implements of HRCA and HRCA+ are not perfect and the parameters could be adjusted better.

-* This is my results on a single V100 GPU:
+* These are my results on a single V100 GPU:

     Model | acc of DREAM | learning rate | epoches| batch_size
     --- | --- | --- | ---| ---